wfjm/s370-perf/doc/s370_perf.md

 Allow to enable or disable the test Tnnn.
-The three characters after the leading `/T` or `/D` can be either a number `0` - `9` or a wildcard character `*`, which will match any number in that postion.
+The three characters after the leading `/T` or `/D` can be either a number `0` - `9` or a wildcard character `*`, which will match any number in that position.
 This allows to handle groups of tests, e.g. `/E1**` will enable all tests in the 100 to 199 range, `/D5**` will disable all test in the range 500 to 599 (the floating point group).
 By default all tests are enabled with the exception of T284 and T285